N04A719/entity.lua/README.md

 `value` - The property will be set to this value.
 For vectors or angles, separate the components by commas.

 `array_index` - Optional.
 If `propname` is an array, the value at this array index will be set.
+Additionally, an entity object could be used instead.

 ```
 :get_prop